 Applicants using SAMS/MyGrants for the first time will need their “New Organization Registration.”
 To register with SAMS/MyGrants, navigate to https://MyGrants.servicenowservices.com and click “Create an Account” under “New User?”
 On the pop-up select “Create a SAMS/MyGrants Applicant/Grantee Account” and complete all required fields.
 Once completed an email will be sent to verify the account created followed by Okta Account set-up which will require the use of a smartphone for multi-factor authentication (MFA).
 If an applicant does not have accessibility to a smartphone during the time of creating an account, please contact the helpdesk.

-SAMS/MyGrants Help Desk: For assistance with SAMS/MyGrants accounts and technical issues related to the system, please contact the ILMS help desk by phone at +1 (888) 313-4567 (toll charges apply for international callers) or through the Self-Service online portal that can be accessed from ILMS Self Service Portal.
+MyGrants Help Desk: For assistance with SAMS/MyGrants accounts and technical issues related to the system, please contact the ILMS help desk by phone at +1 (888) 313-4567 (toll charges apply for international callers) or through the Self-Service online portal that can be accessed from ILMS Self Service Portal.
 Customer support is available 24/7.

 A.2.
 Grants.gov Applications: